 In addition to his practice relating to adversarial PTO proceedings, Mr. Arjomand regularly prosecutes patent applications.
 He concentrates his prosecution work on consumer electronics, semiconductor processing, and automotive technologies.
-Mr. Arjomand works closely with clients in these industries to develop and manage their patent portfolios, with a particular emphasis on Japanese companies.
-Mr. Arjomand lived in Japan in 2008.
+Mr. Arjomand works closely with clients in these technology sectors to develop and manage their patent portfolios.
+Additionally, Mr. Arjomand lived in Japan in 2008, where he worked extensively with Japanese technology companies to develop their global patent portfolios.

 Mr. Arjomand received his B.S. in mechanical engineering from the University of California, Berkeley in 1991, where he graduated with high honors.
-He obtained his J.D. from Berkeley Law (Boalt Hall) in 1995.
+He obtained his J.D. from Berkeley Law in 1995.